 Problem: SilverStripe crops all images from the centre.
 If the subject is off-centre, it may be cropped out.

 Solution: FocusPoint allows you to tag the subject in an image and ensures it is not lost during cropping.

-Download, place the folder in your project root and run a dev/build?flush=1.
+Download and extract, rename the module folder 'focuspoint', place it in your project root and run a dev/build?flush=1.

 When you edit an image in the CMS there should be an extra 'Focus Point' field.
 Click on the subject of the image to set the focus area and save the image.

 Use just like $CroppedImage, but use $CroppedFocusedImage instead.